xela6134/leetcode/companies/TikTok/TikTok.md

 };
 ```

-### find the middle element of a singly linked list
+### Find the middle element of a singly linked list

 ```cpp
 class Solution {